mitchellfagert/surfs_up/README.md

 ## Results

 The tables below represent June and December's temperature statistice over time.
-NOTE:Temperatures are measured in degrees of Fahrenheit.
+Temperatures are measured in degrees of Fahrenheit.

 ![June_temps](https://user-images.githubusercontent.com/107579508/184689354-72993ceb-826d-40a5-9ac5-01cdd1b1a77a.png)